 Atacama takes place 30 years after the dirty wars waged by the General Pinochet regime on the Chilean people.
 Two strangers, a mother and father, search the Atacama Desert for their buried loved ones and discover that there are darker truths awaiting them underneath the hard sands of the Atacama.

 Atacama was developed through the Center Theater Group/The Humanitas Prize in Los Angeles, CA and is part of Amador’s Latin American dictator play trilogy which includes Kissing Che and The Book of Leonidas, both of which are published in Proscenium Theatre Journal.
-Atacama was a semifinalist for the 2016 Princess Grace Award, a finalist for the 2016 National Playwriting Award from the Arizona Theater Company, a semifinalist for the 2017 Eugene O’Neill Conference, and a finalist for the Local Theater Company Lab in Boulder, CO.
+Atacama was a semifinalist for the 2016 Princess Grace Award, a finalist for the 2016 National Playwriting Award from the Arizona Theater Company, a semifinalist for the 2017 Eugene O’Neill Conference, a finalist for the Local Theater Company Lab in Boulder, CO, and a finalist for the Austin Playhouse Festival in 2017.
 Atacama will be seen at the New Works Festival at the Firehouse Theater in Richmond, VA in April 2017.